JuliaLang/Downloads.jl/README.md

 ongoing download.
 The callback must take two integer arguments: `total` and `now` which are the total size of the download in bytes, and the number of bytes which have been downloaded so far.
-Note that `total` starts out as zero and remains zero until the server gives an indiation of the total size of the download (e.g. with a `Content-Length` header), which may never happen.
+Note that `total` starts out as zero and remains zero until the server gives an indication of the total size of the download (e.g. with a `Content-Length` header), which may never happen.
 So a well-behaved progress callback should handle a total size of zero gracefully.